CoregoLabs/Proposal/README.md

 **Identity and Access Management**

 Including the functionality to add multiple team members to the console promotes team collaboration.
 Alongside having multiple identities, we will include permissions to avoid coretime misuse.
-The integration of the multisig pallet is a clear solution to achieve such and will make sense once Corego has transitioned to a specialized chain with more flexibility to offer such features.
+Integrating the multisig pallet is a clear solution to achieve such and will make sense once Corego has transitioned to a specialized chain with more flexibility to offer such features.

 **Team KPIs**